EmiCnz92/EmiCnz92/README.md

 - 📫 How to reach me **emi.conza99@gmail.com**

-- ⚡ Peculiar fact: I am a great supporter of **SSC Napoli** football club.
+- ⚡ Peculiar fact: I am a big supporter of **SSC Napoli** football club.
 2023: history in the making!

 <h3 align="left">Connect with me:</h3>
 <p align="left">